IT’S TIME TO MEMORIZE THE TIMES TABLES

 How Times Tales Works

-Times Tales is available as a video (DVD or streaming with printable reinforcements) or a workbook (with an online Game Show Quiz).
+Times Tales is available as a video (DVD/USB or streaming with printable reinforcements) or a workbook (with an online Game Show Quiz).
 For most children, just one of these individual programs is enough to have all the upper multiplication facts memorized in as little as two weeks.
 However, some students need additional reinforcements which is why Times Tales offers bundles.

 Times Tales is divided into two parts.
 The first part covers the 3’s and 4’s and has eight stories, and the second part covers the 6’s, 7’s, 8’s and 9’s and has ten stories.
 It is recommended to complete Part 1 and then wait at least a week before completing Part 2.

 Take a peek inside to see how this innovative multiplication program works.

 If you choose the video version, each part consists of watching a 30 minute video (including a Game Show style quiz), along with completing some reinforcement activities.
 The video comes with downloadable printables, so you can choose which reinforcements your child needs and can redo them as often as needed.
 Many students will need to watch the video a couple of times to ensure the stories and related facts really sink in, but a lot of students have them memorized after just watching the video once!
 The workbook version has the same stories, but they are read instead of watched in a video.